brophdawg11/remix-routers/README.md

 ## Contributing

 We welcome contributions from the community!
-Feel free to open issues and/or PRs and if you have any questions speciufic to a framework, please reach out to the following "leads":
+Feel free to open issues and/or PRs and if you have any questions specific to a framework, please reach out to the following "leads":

-- Vue - @brophdawg11
+- Vue - [@brophdawg11][brophdawg11]
-- Svelte - @austincrim
+- Svelte - [@austincrim][austincrim]

 ### Repository Setup